-- Never submerge a hose in soapy water buckets, pet watering containers, pool, tubs, sinks, drains or chemicals. - Never attached a hose to a garden sprayer without the proper backflow preventer.
+- Never submerge a hose in soapy water buckets, pet watering containers, pools, tubs, sinks, drains or chemicals. - Never attach a hose to a garden sprayer without the proper backflow preventer.

 - Buy and install a hose bib vacuum breaker on any threaded water fixture.
 Installation of a hose bib vacuum breaker is as easy as attaching a garden hose to a spigot.
-These devices cost approximately \$6.00 and are available at most hardware stores and home-improvement centers. - Buy appliances and equipment with a backflow preventer. - Buy and install backflow prevention devices or assemblies for all high and moderate hazard connections such as connections to fire protection systems, boilers or process water lines.
+These devices cost approximately \$6.00 and are available at most hardware stores and homeimprovement centers. - Buy appliances and equipment with a backflow preventer. - Buy and install backflow prevention devices or assemblies for all high and moderate hazard connections such as connections to fire protection systems, boilers or process water lines.

 If you are the owner or manager of a property that is being used as a commercial, industrial or institutional facility you must have your property's plumbing system surveyed for cross-connection by your water purveyor.
 If your property has not been surveyed for cross-connections, contact the water district to schedule a survey.
 The Massachusetts Drinking Water Regulations, 310 CMR 22.00 requires all public water systems to have an approved and fully implemented Cross-connection Control Program (CCCP).
-The Boylston Water District is working diligently to protect the public health of its drinking water customers from the hazards caused by unprotected cross-connections, the registration of all cross-connections protected by reduced pressure backflow preventers (RPBPs) or double check valve assemblies (DCVAs), and the implementation of a testing program for all RPBPs and DCVAs.
+The Boylston Water District is working diligently to protect the public health of its drinking water customers from the hazards caused by unprotected cross-connections through the implementation of its cross-connection survey program, elimination or proper protection of identified cross-connections, the registration of all cross-connections protected by reduced pressure backflow preventers (RPBPs) or double check valve assemblies (DCVAs), and the implementation of a testing program for all RPBPs and DCVAs.